Wales Rally GB: Title sponsors

 Until 1970 there had been no title sponsorship, but in that year the rally plates on all cars carried advertising of the event's newspaper sponsor after the name (RAC International Rally of Great Britain sponsored by the Daily Mirror).
 In 1971, the event's full title itself changed to become known as the Daily Mirror RAC International Rally of Great Britain.
 This deal lasted for two further events before finance company Lombard North Central, then known as Lombank, took over title rights in 1974.
 The event became known as the Lombard RAC Rally, and Lombard's name became synonymous with the event.

 Following Lombard's withdrawal of sponsorship after nineteen years, the rally became known as the Network Q RAC Rally and later, the Network Q Rally of Great Britain.
-The rally has moved its operational base to Cardiff and competitive stage mileage is concentrated in Wales.
-With sponsorship from the Welsh Government, the event is now known as the Wales Rally GB.
+The rally moved its operational base to Cardiff in 2000 and competitive stage mileage was concentrated in Wales.
+With sponsorship from the Welsh Government, the event was known as the Wales Rally GB.

 However, with such an extensive history covering the whole country, there were demands for the "glory days" of the old RAC Rally.
 In this spirit, two events have recently been established, and cover the same classic stages which are no longer part of the WRC itinerary.
 The RAC Revival Rally uses modern, but less powerful cars, while the Roger Albert Clark Rally is a historic event using only pre-1972 machinery, and named after the first home winner of the race as a World Championship event.